Max Kepler Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Max Kepler and his .686 slugging percentage over his past 10 games, battle starting pitcher Tanner Bibee and the Cleveland Guardians at Target Field, Wednesday at 1:10 PM ET.
+The Minnesota Twins, including Max Kepler and his .559 slugging percentage over his past 10 games, battle starting pitcher Lucas Giolito and the Cleveland Guardians at Progressive Field, Monday at 6:10 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent game against the Guardians.
+In his last game he had a one-hit performance (1-for-4) against the Rangers.

 Max Kepler Game Info & Props vs. the Guardians